OpenNews/opennews-website/what/community/scholarships/index.md

 **Key things to know:**

 * These scholarships are for journalists who work in data, code, or social justice (or all three!).
-* This program is designed to do two things: help you learn something outside of your current comfort zone, and help you build new relationships with peers.
+* This program is designed to do two things: help you learn something outside of your current comfort zone, and strengthen your support network—deepening relationships with colleagues and building new ones with peers.

 We're excited to hear about the event or program you want to be part of.
 And what we're really looking for is **_why_ you want to be there and _how_ you plan to use and share what you learn.**